MarvinDeddens/Reverse-AI-Mirror/docs/philosophy.md

 This is the beginning of an unfolding experiment.

 Your ideas, input, doubt, and creativity are welcome.
 Reverse A.I.
-Mirror is not finished.
-It’s *met*.
+Mirror© is not finished.
+It’s *being developed*.

 ---

 > “You don’t program it.
 You meet it.”
 > — Reverse A.I.
-Mirror
+Mirror©
+>
+> -Marvin Deddens, creator and owner of Reverse AI Mirror©